 The existentialist, hypnotic, dark comedy, masterfully directed by Alejandro G. Iñárritu (“Amores Perros,” “Babel”) stands apart from his recurrent topics: violence, emptiness, immigration, human exploitation, but death.
 Death is obsessively present in every work done by Iñárritu.

-Divided into three acts, like in the theater, “Birdman” tells the story of a lonely falling star who, years ago, after playing an iconic superhero, made the wrong decisions in Hollywood.
-Now, the only way to visualize his comeback is by producing, directing, and performing his play on Broadway: “What We Talk About When We Talk About Love.”
+Divided into three acts, like a theater play, “Birdman” tells the story of a lonely falling star who, years earlier, after playing an iconic superhero, made the wrong decisions in Hollywood.
+Now, the only way to stage his comeback is to produce, direct, and perform his play on Broadway: “What We Talk About When We Talk About Love.”

-The actor’s fading fame, divorce, age, daughter’s rehab, economic situation, and the lies of other actors made him struggle for survival.
+The actor’s fading fame, divorce, age, his daughter’s rehab, his financial situation, and the lies of other actors left him struggling to survive.

 Broadway is a jungle where everyone devours each other - actors, agents, lawyers, family, the public, and critics (remember the critics).

-From the beginning, his “larger-than-life” Alter Ego plays “Funny Games” with him, making him behave differently, out-of-the-ordinary, and so crazy that people in the audience laugh: “You are Birdman; you are a God.”
+From the beginning, his “larger-than-life” alter ego plays “Funny Games” with him, making him behave in ways that are out of the ordinary and so crazy that people in the audience laugh: “You are Birdman; you are a God.”

-To have his glorious return to the stage, the starving actor Reagan Thomson, played by Michael Keaton (“Batman,” “Speechless”), must be “nice” to everyone, including himself.
-The situations in life will come up pretty rough on him.
+To achieve his glorious return to the stage, the starving actor Reagan Thomson, played by Michael Keaton (“Batman,” “Speechless”), must be “nice” to everyone, including himself.
+Life will throw him some pretty rough situations.

 Antonio Sanchez’s strident drum score is jazzy, rhythmic, and sometimes a “wild mambo.”
-Towards the end, the drums become dissonant and chaotic, enhancing the story to total madness with an unexpected resolution.
+Toward the end, the drums become dissonant and chaotic, driving the story to total madness and culminating in an unexpected resolution.

 Directors, actors, cameramen, editors, and the sound department must hit their marks to make the story flawless.
-Their moves have to flow perfectly, like the choreography of “The Swan Lake.”
+Their movements must flow seamlessly, like the choreography of “The Swan Lake.”

 Let’s not forget the special effects, which come out of nowhere and are unique.